- Data Anomaly Detection Tests

-Elementary is the first solution that delivers data monitoring and anomaly detection as dbt tests.
-Elementary dbt tests are actually data monitors that collect metrics and metadata over time.
-On each execution, the tests analyze the new data, compare it to historical metrics, and alert on anomalies and outliers.
+Elementary dbt package includes data monitoring and anomaly detection as dbt tests.
+The tests collect data quality metrics.
+On each execution, the latest metrics are compared to historical values to detect anomalies.
 These tests are configured and executed like any other tests in your project.

 Data monitors are SQL queries generators that are executed to collect a specific metric of the data, and track it over time.